Welcome to The Trailhead. The trails lead in lots of directions from here.

 I’m drawn to exploring the ways these three worlds intersect, act on one another, and mirror each other.
-My first book, The Hull, the Sail, and the Rudder, uses my experience building and sailing my little wooden boat as a metaphor for the three-fold nature of human life: the body, mind, and soul.
-My latest book on spirituality, The Tree, is an extended simile looking at the many ways trees reflect the human spirit in the natural world.
+My first book, The Hull, the Sail, and the Rudder, uses my experience building and sailing a little wooden boat as a metaphor for the three-fold nature of human life: the body, mind, and soul.
+Another book on spirituality, The Tree, is an extended simile looking at the many ways trees reflect the human spirit in the natural world.
 I’m a Baha’i, and I spend as much time as I can writing and speaking to others about the Baha’i Faith.
 As a Baha’i, I believe the principles of this new global religion (many of which are common to others) are what will unify and ultimately save human civilization.

 Likewise, I’m fascinated by the many parallels between seekers of truth in the preternatural world (UFO investigators, bigfoot researchers) and seekers of truth in the spiritual/religious world: Both require belief in things that exist outside our everyday frame of reference; both require patience and steadfastness in the face of ridicule; both are fraught with misunderstanding; both evince great earnestness by the majority; and both are prone to occasional poisoning by the fraud of a few.
 I take a deep dive into this in my 2017 memoir Monster Hike, published by Anomalist Books.

 So you’ll find poems and essays, performance videos and infographics, photos, and external links to things I find interesting.
 My other major avocation is music, and especially guitar.